 The Business Encounters: Life Scientist experience uniquely helps women graduate students, post-docs, early-stage life science researchers with a minimal level of entrepreneurial self-awareness, interest, and confidence explore factors that impact entrepreneurial intent and self-efficacy.
 Established researchers will also benefit from the curated, tailored resources.

-Business Encounters: Life Scientist is accessible to all life scientists at any point in their career.
-It is paced to the scientist’s needs, focuses on instilling entrepreneurial intent and self-efficacy.
-The impact varies with career stage from raising awareness of early career scientists that entrepreneurship is a potential career path to guiding scientists at later career stages in the steps they would need to take to launch a business to translate their research ideas into products.
+Business Encounters: Life Scientist is paced to the scientist’s needs, focuses on instilling entrepreneurial intent and self-efficacy.
+The impact varies with career stage from raising awareness of early-career scientists that entrepreneurship is a potential career path to guiding scientists at later career stages in the steps they would need to take to launch a business to translate their research ideas into products.
 The brief scenarios, inspirational stories, and curated resources are packaged in brief experiences that do not take time away from time-critical and demanding bench work or other tasks, including grant writing.

 Clinical Tools, and its gaming division Health Impact Studio, strives to share knowledge gained through the testing and use of its products.
 You can see our latest conference presentations, as well as our published research articles, at the Health Impact Studio site.